 - Lack of discretion when it comes to the quality of comedians who are invited to perform on the show.

-I have seen many stand-up comedy shows that had no chance of any sort of longevity (or profitability) because of the issues I have just identified.
+I have seen many stand-up comedy shows that had no chance of any sort of longevity (or profitability) because of the issues I have just identified in this article.

 If it is your intent to promote your own stand-up comedy show, let me say that victory loves planning and preparation.
 A haphazard approach will not get you very far at all.